DRAGNIL68/animated-skript/README.md

 - multi-animation
 - hitboxes

-Under the hood this project is not that compleax, it uses Jackson for reading Json, Jimfs for the resource pack generation system and bstats for analitics.
+Under the hood this project is not that complex, it uses Jackson for reading Json, Jimfs for the resource pack generation system and bstats for analitics.